Glaciers and Grizzlies

 It is compulsory for all British nationals who travel into Canada by air to obtain an eTA (Electronic Travel Authorization) before they travel.
 Applications can be made online for a cost of CAD7.

 Most eTA applications are approved within a few minutes or hours of submission, although we recommend you apply well in advance in case of any unexpected delays in the process.
+Visa rules and regulations are subject to change.
+Please check the relevant embassy websites for the most up to date visa information.

 Physical Rating: Average.
 Some activities on this trip will require a moderate level of fitness.